 State Preservation Notice Requirements

-Owners of government-assisted developments cannot terminate subsidy contracts, prepay a federally assisted mortgage, or discontinue use restrictions without first providing an exclusive "notice of opportunity to submit an offer to purchase" (California Government Code Section Self Certification as a Qualified Entity (PDF) and Qualified Entity Certification (PDF) to request placement on the list of qualified entities.
+Owners of government-assisted developments cannot terminate subsidy contracts, prepay a federally assisted mortgage, or discontinue use restrictions without first providing an exclusive "notice of opportunity to submit an offer to purchase" to each identified qualified entity (GC Section 65863.11(g)).

 - Sample Twelve-Month Notice to Tenants of Owner’s Intent to Prepay or Terminate - Revised 03/2014 (DOC)

 - Sample Twelve-Month Notice to Tenants of Owner's Intent to Prepay or Terminate - Other Projects - Revised 03/2014 (DOC)